mohamedsheriff/atlantisdocs/README.md

 # Atlantis Documentation
-Atlantis documentation is intended for the users and developers of the
+Atlantis documentation is intended for the users and developers of the atlantis platform

 ## Getting Super Powers